9cs/scrobblebot/README.md

  ❕ For **single song** scrobbling, enter the artist and song title.
 For **album scrobbling**, enter the artist and album title.

  ❕ After that, the script will scrobble your music for you.
-The script will run continuously, so if you want to stop scrobbling, you will need to close the command prompt window or press ´CTRL + C´.
+The script will run continuously, so if you want to stop scrobbling, you will need to close the command prompt window or press `CTRL + C`.

  ❗ Remember to use the script responsibly, ScrobbleBot developers **AREN'T** responsible for any possible Last.FM bans or fmBot blacklists.